 Unfortunately, the orange part is very bitter and contains indigestible chemicals that can give you gas if eaten in large quantities.

 When was the last time you ate an orange with the skin?
 The only time you eat orange peel is if you scrub it against a grater and taste its zest on desserts like chocolate cake.

 The best oranges to use in slow juicers are the navel oranges because they are big and juice well in these types of machines.
 If you want to use reamers, try using Valencia oranges.

 The key here is shaving the orange part off while leaving the white pity part intact.
 This way, you still get the most nutrition but not the nasty bitter flavor.

 Use a knife to shave off the orange part, make sure to shave as thin as possible, leaving most of the white pity part intact.
 You can use a peeler if you’re more comfortable with that.

 Here’s how it looks like after peeling everything off.

-There you have it with these 3 easy steps you can enjoy a glass of nutrient rich orange juice not just orange water.
-Personally, I like to combine orange, apple and beet with a leafy green like spinach, it tastes good plus the orange seems to take off the earthy flavour of beet.
+There you have it with these three easy steps you can enjoy a glass of nutrient-rich orange juice, not just orange water.
+I like to combine orange, apple, and beet with a leafy green like spinach, it tastes good, plus the orange seems to take off the earthy flavor of beet.

-Also, oranges have a high amount of sugar so I’d only use it to add flavour to green juice.
+Also, oranges have a high amount of sugar, so I’d only use it to add flavor to green juice.

 Have you added orange in your green juice recipe?
 If you, I’d like to hear from you.